atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Hello World DataType
 ********************

-So far, we haven't touched the actual data type that is send from the writer to the reader.
+So far, we haven't touched the actual data type that is sent from the writer to the reader.